 percentage of newborn deaths that are preventable with access to quality health care

-fraction of babies do not have a birth certificate by their first birthday
+babies do not have a birth certificate by their first birthday

 number of priority Every Newborn indicators identified

 See Newborn Numbers for more newborn health specific epidemiology including rates, trends, and causes of death.